jayjlawrence/capistrano3-delayed-job/README.md

 # }

 # Server names (server11-prod, server12-prod) in :delayed_job_pools_per_server
-# must match the hostnames on Delaye Job servers.
+# must match the hostnames on Delayed Job servers.
 You can verify it by running
 # `hostname` on your servers.

 # If you use :delayed_job_pools_per_server, :delayed_job_pools will be ignored.